deepmodeling/DMFF/docs/dev_guide/arch.md

         self.paramtree:Dict = ff.paramtree
 ```

 The name must correspond to the tag to be parsed in the XML file.
 In the snippet, the name of  `HarmonicBondJaxGenerator` is `HarmonicBondForce` to parse the tag in the XML file and store those parameters.
-The `ff` is the `Hamiltonian` class, which is the top-level class of DMFF， it manages all the generators.
+The `ff` is the `Hamiltonian` class, which is the top-level class of DMFF and manages all the generators.
 The `fftree` is the `ForcefieldTree` class, which is the tree-like storage of ALL force field parameters.
 The `paramtree` is the `Dict` class, and it stores differentiable parameters of this generator.

 The generator also should implement the dual methods, `extract` and `overwrite`. `extract` method extracts the paramters needed by the generator from the `fftree` and `overwrite` method overwrites(updates) the `fftree` by using the parameters in the `paramtree`.
 This process will be completed using the API of `ForcefieldTree`, which will be described later.
 In this example, we need to get `length` and `k` from XML file and update `fftree`: